 You can compare the cost of different mortgage terms using NextAdvisor’s mortgage calculator.
 Knowing what your monthly payment will be with each type of home loan can help you decide what mortgage is the best for you.

-In today’s low-rate environment, a 10-year mortgage rate offering an interest rate of 2% to 2.5% could be an exceptional deal.
 What you need to look out for is discount points, which is an extra fee that’s tacked onto the loan in exchange for a lower interest rate.
 Discount points aren’t inherently bad or good, but you should be aware of when they’re being added onto your loan.
 Two lenders could offer you the same rate while one is tacking on discount points and the other isn’t.

 Also remember that a lender’s advertised rate isn’t necessarily the rate you will be eligible for.
 Everything from your credit score to the size of your down payment will affect your mortgage rate.
 This is why it’s important to shop around to find the best mortgage lender for you.